Trusting keys and why 'This signature is not to be trusted.'

 Alice has not yet verified, that Steve is actually the owner of the key, which was used to sign this email.
-Alice opens up GPG Keychain and double clicks Steve's public key.
+Alice opens GPG Keychain and double clicks Steve's public key.
 The Ownertrust for Steve's public key is 'Unknown'.
-That is why Alice sees the info "This signature is not to be trusted".
+That is the reason why Alice sees the info "This signature is not to be trusted".

-1. You already personally know the key owner
+1. You personally know the key owner

 - double click the public key of your contact in GPG Keychain

 - tell your contact to open GPG Keychain and double click their own sec/pub key

 - have them read their fingerprint to you

 The fingerprint must match the fingerprint you are seeing for their public key.
 Identical?
 Perfect!
 You now know that the key in question indeed belongs to the person you thought it belonged to.
 This is really important, since anybody can create a key with any name and email address.

 While you are at it, you should do the same for your own key.
 Make sure your contact has your public key in their GPG Keychain.
 Then read the fingerprint of your key to your contact.
 Once that is verified as well proceed to the next step:

 Send an encrypted and signed test email to your contact.
 Write down three random words in that email.
 Do not mention the content of the email to your contact.
 Send the message and open your sent folder.
 Open the sent email and verify that it was indeed encrypted and signed.
 Once your contact has received the test email, have them read the three random words to you.
 Repeat this process in the other direction, i.e. have your contact send an encrypted and signed email with three random words and without telling you the content, read the received email to them.